-So he sold his car, house, and almost all his worldly possessions and set off without a concrete plan in mind, and began to tour the world…How incredible is that.
-Now, I imagine the guys probably has some money saved away in a bank somewhere, but still, it’s a fairly radical step.
-His aim was simply to live simply and learn as he travelled.
+So he sold his car, house, and almost all his worldly possessions and set off without a concrete plan in mind, and began to tour the world…How incredible is that?
+Now, I imagine the guys probably have some money saved away in a bank somewhere, but still, it’s a fairly radical step.
+His aim was simply to live simply and learn as he traveled.

 One thing I noticed about all these riders is the fact that while all have much more experience than I do in general terms, you can’t help but notice how youthful most of them look.
 Yes, you can’t help????????

-I have a motto I try to live by: It is my intention to die young at a very young age.
+I have a motto I try to live by: I intend to die young at a very young age.
 So far I think I’m doing ok.
 But there’s more to all of this than the inspirations above.
-The lesson here if there is one, is that it is that you should never stop riding until you can’t ride any more.
+The lesson here if there is one, is that it is that you should never stop riding until you can’t ride anymore.